Parasite (기생충): The Korean Movie That Changed Everything — Spoiler-Free

 One day, Ki-taek’s son Ki-woo (Choi Woo-shik) gets an opportunity.
 A friend sets him up as an English tutor for the daughter of a wealthy family — the Park family, led by CEO Mr. Park (Lee Sun-kyun).

 The Park house is a different world from the semi-basement.
-A mansion designed by a famous architect.
+A mansion designed, in the story, by a well-known architect.
 A wide garden.
 Natural light everywhere.
 Everything is beautiful and ordered.

 Ki-woo gets a foothold in this house.
 Then, one by one, the rest of his family follows.